OthmaneBlial/RAGify/docs/usage.md

 3. Type your message in the input field
 4. Press Enter or click Send

+When a response is grounded in your documents, a **Sources** panel appears beneath the answer.
+Expand any source to preview the exact excerpt that was used, along with relevance scores and paragraph identifiers.
+If no supporting evidence exists, the assistant clearly states that it cannot answer.

 ### Streaming Responses

 RAGify supports real-time streaming: